TheBeast762/rpg_tactical_fantasy_game_MGAIA/README.md

 DISCLAIMER: Damian Domela: "Sounds were disabled and images were converted to .bmp to increase the project its adaptability towards different versions of PyGame/OS.
 The current version of PyGame mentioned in requirements.txt is what worked for my MacBook Air, if you're having trouble with installation, try adapting the PyGame version to what better suits your OS."

-Then you can run `python3 main.py` to start the game.
+Then you can run `python3 main.py` to start the game, playing as the protagonists.

+Damian Domela: "You can adjust the difficulty setting in the options menu, if you want to run an Protagonist Agent VS. Foe Agent, run the following: python3 main.py -experiment {amount of iterations per difficulty} -monitor (-monitor allows you to watch the experiment, omitting this parameter runs without visuals, but PyGame is prone to crashing in this mode)"

 ## Keys